 *When looking for the best price and biggest selection of hotels in Tulum, check prices on Booking.com.
 We’ve found they are the best option and have a great cancelation policy.*

 The Surface of the Pit Cenote

-At the surface, there is a 10-meter oval-shaped opening that opens up to a much larger cylindrical cavern.
+At the surface, a 10-meter oval-shaped opening opens up to a much larger cylindrical cavern.
 At the surface, there is an overhang with some stalactites clinging to the ceiling.

 The Light Beams of The Pit Cenote

 Where the fresh and salt waters meet can very be poor visibility.
 At this level, the water appears blurry because of the way the light refracts in the two different waters.
-If you take photos in this layer they will appear out of focus.
-On our dive, the light beams were amazing while we were going through this layer, but all of our shots didn’t come out.
+If you take photos in this layer, they will appear out of focus.
+The light beams were amazing on our dive while we were going through this layer, but all of our shots didn’t come out.

 The Hydrogen Sulfide Layer of The Pit Cenote (Around 27 Meters)

 Toward the bottom of El Pit Cenote, a cloudy layer almost looks like you are diving through the fog.
 This is a natural phenomenon, and it’s made of hydrogen sulfide suspended in the water from the breakdown of plant material and bacteria.